rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Champion.md

 aumentar o dano (veja a tabela da classe).
 Mental.
 %%

 **SMITE (GOLPE DESTRUIDOR).** (once per turn) During an attack (2PM): infuse your attack with all your might!
 Add your Presence modifier to the attack roll, and you Presence modifier +1d6 to the damage.
-At 5th, 9th, 13th and 17th level respectively, you can spend +1PM to add another +1d6 to the damage.
+At 5th, 9th, 13th and 17th level, you can spend +1PM to add another +1d6 to the damage.

 **LAY ON HANDS (CURAR PELAS MÃOS).** You may spend a major action and 1PM to touch one creature, and heal them for 1d8+1.
-At 7th, 10th, 14th and 18th level respectively, you can spend +1PM to add another 1d8+1 to the healing.
+At 7th, 10th, 14th and 18th level, you can spend +1PM to add another 1d8+1 to the healing.

 ### Champion Feats